DonBower/Eclipse2017/TSL2591/README.md

 ## Installing ##

-To install the python module download this repository and run:
+To install the python module you first need to download this repository and install the ibffi-dev package
+ run:

 ```
 python setup.py install